Anti-Qing sentiment: Overthrow of the Qing

 The Xinhai Revolution of 1911 was catalysed by the triumph of the Wuchang Uprising, when the victorious Wuchang revolutionaries telegraphed the other provinces asking them to declare their independence, and 15 provinces in Southern China and Central China did so.

 Xinhai revolutionaries launched mass massacres against the Manchus across Chinese cities.
 These notorious massacres include the mass killing of approximately 10,000 Manchus in Wuhan and the massacre of approximately 20,000 Manchus in Xi'an.
 The Hui Muslim community was divided in its support for the 1911 Xinhai Revolution.
 The Hui Muslims of Shaanxi supported the revolutionaries and the Hui Muslims of Gansu supported the Qing.
 The native Hui Muslims (Mohammedans) of Xi'an (Shaanxi province) joined the Han Chinese revolutionaries in slaughtering the entire 20,000 Manchu population of Xi'an.
 The native Hui Muslims of Gansu province led by general Ma Anliang sided with the Qing and prepared to attack the anti-Qing revolutionaries of Xi'an city.
 Only a few wealthy Manchus were held for ransom and some Manchu females survived.
 Wealthy Han Chinese seized Manchu girls to become their slaves and poor Han Chinese troops seized young Manchu women to be their wives.
 Young Manchu girls were also seized by Hui Muslims of Xi'an during the massacre and brought up as Muslims.

 On 29 December 1911, Sun Yat-Sen was sworn in as the first president of China.
 The Republic of China was proclaimed on 1 January 1912, and on 12 February 1912, the emperor of China, 6-year-old Puyi, and Empress Dowager Longyu signed an edict of abdication, ending 268 years of Qing rule and almost 2,000 years of dynastic rule in China.
 Incentives for Manchu nobles were discontinued by the government in 1924.

 Texts which contained anti-Manchu content were banned by President Yuan Shikai during Republican rule.
-However, anti-Manchu sentiment is on the rise again under the People's Republic of China, as many Han Chinese nationalists believe that the state treats minorities favorably.
+However, anti-Manchu sentiment is on the rise again under the People's Republic of China, as many Han Chinese nationalists believe that the state treats minorities favorably, or that many parts of Chinese culture were destroyed by the Manchu.

+21st century

+In the 21st century, anti-Qing sentiment on Chinese social media is frequently related to the "1644 historical view."
+In 2025, Chinese Communist Party authorities in Zhejiang warned that anti-Qing sentiment risks creating an opening for so-called "hostile foreign forces" to promote New Qing History.
+Anti-Qing sentiment may also raise questions about the current territorial boundaries of China, including Tibet, Xinjiang, Inner Mongolia and Taiwan, which were the products of Qing expansion.
+Academic Zhenlin Cui contends that a revived form of anti-Qing sentiment is driven by growing inequality in China, renewed Han nationalism, and a popular association of the Qing with contemporary class elites.